CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 ### Why Ajax?

-There are other ways you can write HTTP requests, such as using Web sockets.
+There are other ways you can communicate between a client a server, such as using Web sockets.
 What's great about AJAX is that it makes it look like magic!
 The server and the client communicate effortlessly:

 >Update a web page without reloading the page
 Request data from a server - after the page has loaded